 One of the most important topics we address in the “See the World” presentation is a discussion of misconceptions and assumptions about education abroad.
 Examples include "I couldn't possibly afford it" and "It's not for students in my major".
 We work to eliminate barriers by demonstrating how students can make it work for them.
 This affects students' relationships with others, because there is a perception that this global communication and relationship-building opportunity may be closed to some students, or that they may be somehow excluded from the study abroad community.
 In addition, because one of the major learning outcomes of study abroad has to do with cross-cultural communication and understanding one's own values and assumptions as they relate to others in a cross-cultural context, the returnee student who facilitates the presentation will be a model of this learning outcome at work.

 As a result of attending this presentation students will:

-- Have the chance to interact with study abroad returnees and learn from them what the study abroad experience is like
+- Dispel myths about global education programs, such as "It's not affordable" or "I can't go abroad with my major," by interacting with study abroad returnees and learning from them what the study abroad experience is like

 50 minutes or 75 minutes

 The majority of presentations are done by either graduate or undergraduate students who work in the study abroad office.
 Occasionally, full time staff may facilitate the presentation, and volunteers may contribute to portions of these presentation.
 All presenters take part in training on how to present the topic.
 Training covers the “See the World” presentation specifically, but also general presentation skills, classroom etiquette and expectations.
 Presenters perform mock presentations during this training, and as employees of the Study Abroad Office participate in-depth training of study abroad procedures, web resources, and when to refer a student to an advisor.
 This allows our presenters to both share their personal experience studying abroad and to relate students' questions to their own story.
 A full-time staff member observes each presenter's first 2-3 presentations to give them personalized feedback to further develop their individual presentation styles.